 Archibald MacLeish said, “The only thing about a man that is a man…is his mind.
 Everything else you can find in a pig or a horse.”
 If you are not using the higher faculties of your mind to craft creative solutions to your challenges, you will be no better off than a pig, or a horse, or a fly in a window.

 You have the power to see, do, and accomplish anything you could ever want in life.
 You’re dreams are so achievable it’s not even funny how close you are.
 If you’ve been trying hard and trying hard is not working, may I suggest a different approach?
 Think.
 Really think.
 Don’t remember.
 Because remembering isn’t thinking.
-And don’t worry.
-Because worrying isn’t thinking.
+And don’t worry, because worrying isn’t thinking.
 Think.
 Really think.
-Look into new ideas and take new actions, and then think some more.
+Think about what you want your life to be LIKE, and then look into new ideas and take new actions that may get you that life.
 In this process, you will find solutions for your challenges and a far more effective route to freedom and success.

 If what you’ve been doing isn’t working to get you to your dreams, then it would make sense to look into something that DOES work, right?!